ashm97/Patient-spatial-temporal-trajectory-similarity/README.md

 <div id="ref-myall_2021">

-Ashleigh C Myall, Robert L Peach, Yu Wan, Siddharth Mookerjee, Elita Jauneikaite, Frankie Bolt, James Richard Price, Frances Davies, Andrea Yeong Wiesse, Alison Holmes, Mauricio Barahona.
+Myall, Ashleigh and Peach, Robert and Wan, Yu and Mookerjee,Siddharth and Jauneikaite, Elita and Bolt, Frankie and Price, James and Davies, Frances and Wiesse, Andrea and Holmes, Alison and Barahona, Mauricio.
 2021.
 Characterising contact in disease outbreaks via a network model of spatial-temporal proximity. medRxiv preprint. https://doi.org/10.1101/2021.04.07.21254497

 </div>